 For a wedding that calls for semi-formal or dressy casual attire, you have the world as your oyster.
 In fact, I find that for weddings like this, I usually already have something in my closet that I can wear!
 The best rule of thumb for a semi-formal wedding is to think about the time of day and the setting of the wedding.
 If the celebrations will take place outside, you may want to opt for a breezy maxi dress or simple mini dress with block heels or sandals.
 If the wedding is indoors, a dress with sleeves may feel more appropriate.
 You have lots of freedom when it comes to a semi-formal dress code.
 I’d personally wear any of the dresses below for a semi-formal wedding, so I’m going to lump them all under cocktail attire.

-One of the most popular dress codes for weddings is cocktail attire.
+One of the most popular dress codes for weddings is cocktail attire (this post has more cocktail dresses I love!).
 This typically means a mix between day and night, and on the dressier side of that spectrum.
 There’s no need for a floor length, formal gown, but you’ll also want to opt for something that’s dressier than your everyday shirt dress.
 When in doubt, a semi-formal mini dress paired with heels is a safe option.
 Here are a few recent favorites that would easily work for a wedding with cocktail attire.

 I’ve always gravitated towards longer dresses when I’m shopping for weddings.
 This midi length dress is a prime example.
 I love the festive puff sleeves, flattering square neckline, and the simple (but very fun) cutout on the side.
 While navy doesn’t necessarily scream summer, the linen blend makes this ideal for warm weather.
 I love this dress for an outdoor or more casual wedding, since linen is so relaxed.
 This style gives “everyday dress” but elevated.
 Not only would it work with these heels for a wedding, but it could also be worn for summer dinners outdoors with a pair of slide sandals, like these options I rounded up.